Francisco-Manzano/Communication-protocols-in-VHDL/AS-Interface/README.txt

 Classic AS-Interface implementation.

-Up to 31 slaves (Address 1 to 31).
+Up to 31 slaves (Addresses 1 to 31).

 There are 4 bits of data and 4 bits of parameters in each slave.
 Data shows the I/O status of each slave (ON/OFF).
 Parameters modify the behaviour of the slave ( frequency, speed...).